Carboniferous rainforest collapse: Vertebrates

-This sudden collapse affected several large groups.
+The sudden collapse affected several large groups.
 Labyrinthodont amphibians were particularly devastated, while the amniotes (the first members of the sauropsid and synapsid groups) fared better, being physiologically better adapted to the drier conditions.

 Amphibians can survive cold conditions by decreasing metabolic rates and resorting to overwintering strategies (i.e. spending most of the year inactive in burrows or under logs).
 However, this is not an effective way to deal with prolonged unfavourable conditions, especially desiccation.
 Amphibians must return to water to lay eggs, while amniotes have eggs that have a membrane that retains water and allows gas exchange out of water.
 Because amphibians had a limited capacity to adapt to the drier conditions that dominated Permian environments, many amphibian families failed to occupy new ecological niches and became extinct.
 Amphibians also removed the scales of their aquatic ancestors, and breathed with both lungs and skin (as long as the skin was kept wet).
 But amniotes re-evolved scales, now more keratinized, allowing them to conserve water but losing their cutaneous respiration.

 Synapsids and sauropsids acquired new niches faster than amphibians, and new feeding strategies, including herbivory and carnivory, previously only having been insectivores and piscivores.
-Synapsids in particular became substantially larger than before and this trend would continue until the Permian-Triassic extinction event, after which their cynodont (mammal ancestors) descendants became smaller and nocturnal.
+Synapsids in particular became substantially larger than before and this trend would continue until the Permian–Triassic extinction event, after which their cynodont (mammal ancestors) descendants became smaller and nocturnal, though dicynodonts trended towards larger sizes throughout the Triassic.